Shane Warne: Playing style

 Many of Warne's most spectacular performances occurred in Ashes series against England; in particular, the "Gatting Ball", better known as the "Ball of the Century", which drifted significantly out of the hand, pitching well outside leg stump and sharply spun past the front of the bat, clipping the top of Off Stump, bowling a bemused Mike Gatting in the 1993 Ashes series.
 Warne had struggled against India, particularly against Sachin Tendulkar; Warne's bowling average against India was 47.18 runs per wicket compared with his overall average of 25.
 Warne also was hit for the most sixes by the time he retired; Warne said he did not like to be hit for singles because he had to plan for two batsmen at the same over.

 Warne was a fierce and dramatic competitor.
 Haigh wrote about what he called Warne's pageantry and measured theatricality, including his exaggerated appeals, intimidation of batters, sledging, flirting with umpires, and time-wasting, all of which added to his competitiveness.
 Warne said that "part of the art of bowling spin is to make the batsman think that something special is happening even when it isn't".

 Warne was an effective lower-order batter; he was once dismissed for 99 with a reckless shot on what was later shown to be a no-ball.
 Warne has scored the most Test runs without having scored a century; his top scores were 99 and 90.
 He also scored the third-most international Test ducks.
 Of players who have batted in more than 175 Test innings, Warne's proportion of dismissals by being bowled out is the lowest, at under seven per cent.

-Warne was a successful slip fielder; he made 125 catches—the 19th-most catches as a fielder in Test cricket history.
+Warne was a successful slip fielder; he took 125 catches — the most in Test cricket history by a specialist bowler.